derekdowling/stubborn/README.md

 ###### Configurable call handler that is persistent against failures.

 Frustrated by unreliable API's that seem to fail randomly?
-Use Stubborn to make sure you aren't left unprotected in code where you are most vulnerable.
+Use Stubborn to ensure you aren't left unprotected in the most vulnerable and unknown spots in your code.

 Stubborn provides all the necessary tooling you need to handle a variety of external API calls:

+-Result Handling
 -Retry Handling(immediate/delayed)
 -Exception Catching
--Backoff Handlers
+-Backoff Handling

-All driven via a slick Result Evaluation System:
+Basic example:

 ```php